Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 Event sub-processes can be placed at the process level or inside a sub-process.

 **Note**: When an event sub-process is executed as part of a process instance, it does not receive a new `processInstanceId`.
 The elements within the event sub-process will be executed under the ID of the parent process.
-[Process variables]({% link process-automation/latest/model/processes/index.md %}#process-variables) are also shared between an event sub-process and its parent with no additional mapping required.
+[Process variables](README.md#process-variables) are also shared between an event sub-process and its parent with no additional mapping required.

-{% capture event-prop %}

 #### Basic properties